abbat/ydcmd/README.en.md

 $ sudo cp ydcmd/ydcmd.py /usr/local/bin/ydcmd
 ```

+## How to help

+* Translate this document or [man page](https://github.com/abbat/ydcmd/blob/master/man/ydcmd.1) to your native language;
+* Proofreading README.md or man page with your native language;
+* Share, Like, RT to your friends;
+* Send PRs if you are developer.

 ## Pre-starting procedure

 To run the client you need a OAuth token.
 To obtain one run `ydcmd token` command or [register the application on Yandex](https://oauth.yandex.com/client/new):